saintmalik/blog.saintmalik.me/blog/2021-09-06-open-source-challenge.md

 </picture>

-I see the challenge has a great way to learn and contribute to Open Source, so there was collaborations within with other colleagues from the OSCA Ado Ekiti who are also participating in the challenge.
+I saw the challenge has a great way to learn and contribute to Open Source, so there was collaborations within with other colleagues from the OSCA Ado Ekiti who are also participating in the challenge.

 I met with new individuals and we shared ideas also.